2023 Best Mechanic & Repair Technologies Schools in Texas

 Full Mechanic & Repair Technologies at Texas State Technical College Report

-Hallmark University did quite well in this year’s ranking of the best schools for mechanic and repair technologies students.
-It came in at #6 on the list.
-Hallmark is a small private not-for-profit school located in the large city of San Antonio.
+Hallmark University ranked #6 on this year’s Best Mechanic & Repair Technologies Schools in Texas list.
+Hallmark is a small private not-for-profit school located in the city of San Antonio.

 After completing their degree, mechanic and repair technologies graduates from Hallmark carry an average student debtload of $20,161.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $146.